DonCharisma/odrobian/README.md

 # Where to now ?

+XeoSal has some Odrobian scripts on Github - https://github.com/XeoSal/odrobian-utility

 **Armbian** will run on Odroid C1, so that could be worth checking out ...
 Have fun ...

 # Thanks